codeformuenster/muenster-jetzt/backend/README.md

 docker run --rm -it -v $(pwd):/app:Z --entrypoint /bin/bash --network muenster-jetzt_default -p 8000:8000 --env-file .env muenster-jetzt-backend
 ```

-Inside the container, `./manage.py` commands work as described below.
+Inside the container, `./manage.py` commands work as described below (see "Start the backend").

-### Start the backend locally
+### Develop locally without container

 1. In your `.env` change the database vars to match your database.
 2. Create and activate a virtual environment. e.g. with: `python -m virtualenv .venv && .venv/bin/activate`